tommoor/tommoor.github.io/_posts/2017-01-02-getting-your-privacy-back.markdown

 ￼

 ## Google Privacy Settings
 The big G provides a [single dashboard for managing activity](https://myaccount.google.com/activitycontrols) they track and save - personally I have everything here turned off (paused) apart from ‘Device Information’ which keeps your apps and settings synced across devices.
-By default Google will be tracking your location, search history and every webpage you visit if you’re using Chrome - eesh:
+By default Google will be tracking your location, search history and every webpage you visit if you’re using Chrome - eesh.

 ## Facebook Privacy Settings